 Days out do not have to be expensive!
 In fact, they can be free.
-Here are 57 great free things to do and days out for you and your family in Sheffield, South Yorkshire and beyond.
-Researched and chosen by me, there are some hidden gems and fantastic must-sees on this list.
+If you’re looking for great free things to do and days out in Sheffield, here are 57 great free things to do and days out for you and your family.
+There are some hidden gems and fantastic must-sees on this list.
 You’ll be spoilt for choice, whilst your wallet stays happy!

 Take a picnic/packed lunch and as we say up here, “jobs a good’un!”